tayganr/purviewlab/modules/module02a.md

     ![View Details](../images/module02/02.29-sources-details.png)

 8. Click **Refresh** to periodically update the status of the scan.
-Note: It will take approximately 5 minutes to complete.
+Note: It will take approximately 5 to 10 minutes to complete.

     ![Monitor Scan](../images/module02/02.30-sources-refresh.png)